aisynahdah20/Covid-19_CXR_classification_vgg16/README.md

 ## Model Architecture

 We utilized a pre-trained VGG16 model as the backbone for this classification task.
 The model was built with Transfer Learning on our dataset and achieved excellent performance.
-Details on the model's architecture can be found in the [model directory](model/).

 ## Results

 Our trained model achieved a 93.75% accuracy, 94.5% precision, and 94% recall on the test dataset, demonstrating its effectiveness in COVID-19 detection.